High Expectations and Rigorous Instruction

 Guiding Questions:

-How much am I involved in discussing and setting the ground rules and expectations for my classes?
+How much do I work together with my teachers to set the rules and expectations for my classrooms?

 Exploring